riteshitey/AWS-SAA-C02-Study-Guide/README.md

 Regarding the tainted state, I reviewed it last year, but I don’t quite recall the exact reason.
 However, after some discussions, Baskar advised against modifying the product at that time.

+Lambda Function: Nexus to ECR Sync

+The Lambda function automates the process of syncing Docker images from Nexus to ECR.
+Here’s what it does step-by-step:

+1. Receive Event:
+The function starts by receiving an event that triggers the synchronization process.
+It logs the received event for debugging.

+2. Fetch SSM Parameters:
+Retrieves all SSM parameters under a specific path (ECR_SSM_PATH_PREFIX).
+These parameters define the Nexus images that need to be synced to ECR.

+3. Process Each Parameter:
+For each SSM parameter:

+Validate its format to ensure it follows the expected structure.

+Extract details such as environment, namespace, image path, and image tag.

+4. Invoke Docker Sync Lambda:
+Constructs a payload using the extracted details and invokes another Lambda function (DOCKER_PULL_PUSH_LAMBDA) to perform the actual image pull from Nexus and push to ECR.

+5. Track Synced Images:
+Maintains a list of the images that have been processed and their corresponding ECR repositories.

+6. Reconcile ECR Images:
+Compares the current images in ECR with the expected images (from SSM parameters).
+Any images in ECR that are not part of the expected list are deleted to maintain consistency.

+7. Error Handling:
+Logs any errors encountered during the process but continues evaluating other repositories or parameters to ensure the rest of the workflow executes.

+8. Exit Gracefully:
+Completes the sync process and logs any cleanup or status updates for visibility.

+---

+This function ensures Nexus images are kept in sync with ECR repositories while enforcing compliance and managing image versions.

 ```
 ECR Synch Product - Quick User Guide